B1tMaster/fullstack-ai-marketing-platform/nextjs/PromptEngineering/BuildSettingsPage.md

 - A user can have eiher default Free Plan or a Premium Plan. for a premium plan user will need to subscribe to the plan using stripe.
 Unlimited plan will have access to all features.
 Free paln will have limited access.

+- we will use already defined in schema.ts : stripeCustomersTable and subscriptionsTable to manage the subscription details with stripe.

+- we will need to  we need to implement the Stripe webhook endpoint o handle subscription status changes  . use STRIPE_WEBHOOK_SECRET from .env file to implement the webhook endpoint.

+- we will need to fetch the price details from stripe as we already defined the product in stripe. use STRIPE_PRICE_ID from .env file to fetch the price details.

+- we alread have  Stripe Customer Portal For the subscription management redirect.

 ## Context

 /add nextjs/app/(dashboard)/settings/page.tsx